changrita1114/sqlalchemy-challenge/README.md

 #### Temperature Analysis I
 * Hawaii is reputed to enjoy mild weather all year.
 Is there a meaningful difference between the temperature in, for example, June and December?
 * The average temperature in June and December were identified at all stations across all available years in the dataset.
 Do the same for December temperature.
-* A t-test to determine whether the difference in the means.
+* A t-test was used to determine whether there was a difference in the means.
 #### Temperature Analysis II
 * The calc_temps function was used to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").
-* The min, avg, and max temperature were ploted from the previous query as a bar chart.
+* The min, avg, and max temperature were plotted from the previous query as a bar chart.
     * The average temperature was set as the bar height.
     * The peak-to-peak (TMAX-TMIN) value was set as the y error bar (YERR).
 #### Daily Rainfall Average